wildtruc/winestarter/README.md

 The `makefile` will install launcher and configarator in `/usr/local/bin` and the per game/app config file template in `~/.winestarter/configs` user hidden dir.

 ## Usage
-At the very beginning, this was just a app launcher.
-There's now a tested app install feature and it also can download and install custom Wine binaries and libs from the PlayOnlinux project.
-Plus, it can convert or modify the desktop file entry (from software installation process or already existing or a complete new one)

-Note that winestarter_conf doesn't need any template to start, because it create it from scratch.
-The the `winestarter` conf file template is only a model for those wanting to use the script only :

 ```sh
 	winestart game.conf